osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 ## Step 2: Set Up Multi Factor Authentication

 An important change is that the new access points will require multi factor authentication.
-As part of the migration process, please install a TOTP client and connect your account.
+As part of the migration process, you will connect to your account to a time-based one-time password (TOTP) client. account.
 When connecting to an access point via ssh, you will be asked to provide the generated 6 digit verification code when logging in.
 Please see detailed instructions [here](../connect-access/#add-multi-factor-authentication-to-your-web-profile).